LoyolaChicagoCode/cs2-project9-searching-java/README.md

 - Individual GitHub Classroom lab2 repository
 - Individual Sakai submission under "Lab 2":
   - URL of GitHub team repository
-  - Brief description of your collaboration methods and summary of your individual contributions to this team project
+  - Brief description of your collaboration style and summary of your individual contributions to this team project

 # Grading